Pokérus is a rare but beneficial virus that your pokémon can catch. Read below to learn how to get Pokérus.

 The only way to see if a particular pokémon of yours has the Pokérus is to look at its status summary.
 On the summary screen, next to its name, there will be a purple status badge that says PKRS, unless that pokémon has some other status, like sleep.
 However, having another status ailment at the same time as having Pokérus doesn't eliminate the Pokérus.
 It is still there, but you can't see it until the other status ailment has been cured.

-Remember, this PKRS status badge will not be visible during battle!
-As I said, the Pokémon's status summary page is the ONLY place where you can see if that pokémon has Pokérus or not.
+This PKRS status badge will not be visible during battle.
+As mentioned previously, the Pokémon's status summary page is the ONLY place where you can see if that pokémon has Pokérus or not.

 A pokémon who has Pokérus can spread it to other nearby pokémon.
 To do this, the pokémon with Pokérus must be in your active party.
 After you win a few battles, the pokémon that are next to the one with Pokérus will will also have Pokérus.
 Pokérus doesn't spread over time; you have to do battles in order to make it spread.
 Also, a pokémon in the PC box who has Pokérus can't spread it to other pokémon from there.

-The order of pokémon in your active party goes in a zig-zag, like this:
+The order of pokémon in your active party goes in a zig-zag, often like this:

 1 2 3 4 5 6